LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * Once you enter and save a secret value, you will not be able to view what you just entered, so check carefully before you hit `Add Secret` to save it
     * You can replace the value for any secret later - you just can't see what you entered before
 * If you make a mistake, the actions you take in the next sections will fail, but the error messages help you figure out which secrets you need to fix
-* So collect the list of information you've gathered so it's handy and make up a password for the MATCH_PASSWORD.
+* So collect the list of information you've gathered so it's handy and make up a password for the MATCH_PASSWORD and save that in your secrets archive file

 For each of the following secrets, follow the directions below - this list is configured with a copy button when you hover to the right of each word - this helps avoid spelling errors.
 ```